fpvrc/NLP-Text-Underliner/README.md

 			ii.
 Click on security
 			iii.
 Add the guaratee as the postgres user and select 'ALL' for security

-	10) Pip install some shiz in the enviorment
+	10) Pip install in the enviorment
 		a.  pip install psycopg2-binary
 		b.  pip install pandas
 		c.  pip install google-cloud-vision